 Since both options provide secure, reliable document management options, a final way to make the choice is to consider which of the potential downsides you fear more: being unable to access your documents while your Internet connection is down, or losing data and time because your server crashes.

-You can also start off with a hosted service, then move to an in-house solution: ASPs should offer a seamless migration path that will allow you to easily export your data.
-If you're unsure of which direction you should go, this can be an easy way to get started without committing fully to either direction.
+Another option is to start off with a hosted service, then transition to an in-house solution.
+This is becoming more commonplace, and feasible once your business and capital grows.
+ASPs should offer a seamless migration path that will allow you to easily export your data.

 After settling on the necessary features and type of hosting you need, the next step is to piece together the hardware components.